 Heroes Home Gate, our transitional housing program for veterans, is part of the Homeless Veterans Health Care Initiative of the U.S. Veterans Administration.
 We assist program participants by providing shelter with supportive services.
 Our goal is placement in permanent housing by providing move-in assistance that includes furniture and housewares.

-Our recovery community center on Troost Avenue, named in honor of our founder, Wayne D. White, offers fellowship, support groups, counseling and classes for veterans and non-veterans who are seeking to overcome substance use disorder.
+Our recovery community center on Troost Avenue is named in honor of our founder, Wayne D. White.
+It a drop-in center, fellowship, support groups, a computer skills training, recovery coaching, and classes for veterans and non-veterans who are seeking to overcome substance use disorder.
 View our meeting schedule of recovery groups and other activities at the center.

-Footprints is certified by the Missouri Department of Mental Health, Division of Behavioral Health as a provider of Outpatient Treatment and Recovery Support services and is governed by a board of directors made up volunteers from the local community.
+Footprints is certified by the Missouri Department of Mental Health, Division of Behavioral Health as a provider of Outpatient Substance Use Disorder Treatment and Recovery Support services and is governed by a board of directors made up volunteers from the local community.